pretix/pretix-docs/docs/guides/payment/index.md

 ![Payment settings page.
 The "payment providers" tab is open, showing a list with the following entries: bank transfer, gift card, PayPal, SEPA debit and Stripe; gift card is enabled and all other entries are disabled.
 All entires have 'settings' buttons next to them. ](../../assets/screens/payment-providers/payment-settings.png "Payment settings" )

-You can edit and enable payment providers by clicking the :btn-icon:fontawesome-solid-gear:Settings: button next to them.
+You can edit and enable payment providers by clicking the :btn-icon:fa3-gear:Settings: button next to them.
 Each payment method requires some mandatory information and settings before you can enable it.
 For example, the settings page for bank transfer requires you to enter your bank details and to check a box confirming that you have understood the specific conditions that apply to this payment method.